Office Insurance Malaysia - Essential Coverage for Business Premises and Tenants

 | Damage to landlord's fixtures by your staff | Not covered | You must insure |

-1. Fire Insurance (Contents and Renovation)
+1. Fire Insurance (Contents and Renovation): the base

 You should insure your office contents at replacement value.
 Underinsuring triggers the "average clause" where the insurer only pays a proportional amount.
 For example, if your contents are worth RM500,000 but you only insure for RM250,000, you only receive 50% of any claim.

-2. Public Liability Insurance
+2. Public Liability

-Public liability insurance covers legal liability if a third party (visitor, client, delivery person) is injured or their property is damaged on your premises.
-This includes legal defence costs.
-A client slipping on a wet floor or a shelf falling on a visitor would trigger this coverage.
+Public liability covers legal liability if a third party (visitor, client, delivery person) is injured or their property is damaged on your premises, including legal defence costs.
+A client slipping on a wet floor or a shelf falling on a visitor would trigger this.
+Most Malaysian offices carry at least RM1 million; high foot-traffic offices consider RM2 million to RM5 million.

 3. Burglary Insurance

-4. Business Interruption Insurance
+4. Business Interruption

-5. All Risks Insurance (Portable Equipment)
+5. All Risks (Portable Equipment)

 6. Money Insurance

-| Policy | What It Covers | Who Needs It | Typical Premium Range |
+| Section | What It Covers | Who Needs It |

 |---|---|---|

-| Fire destroys office contents | Fire Insurance (Contents) | Replacement cost of damaged items |
+| Fire destroys office contents | Fire base (Contents) | Replacement cost of damaged items |

-| Flood damages ground floor office | Fire Insurance + Extended Perils | Contents repair/replacement |
+| Flood damages ground floor office | Fire base + Extended Perils | Contents repair/replacement |

 | Client slips on wet floor | Public Liability | Medical bills, legal costs, compensation |